dataxcash/lcc-demo-app/QUICKSTART_NEW_UI.md

 See [IMPLEMENTATION_PLAN.md](docs/IMPLEMENTATION_PLAN.md) for the complete 5-week roadmap.

-Week 2 will add the **Tier Learning** page with:
+Week 3 will add the **Limits Learning** page with:
-- Three-tier product comparison (Basic/Pro/Enterprise)
+- Four limit types (Quota/TPS/Capacity/Concurrency)
-- Interactive tier switching
+- Tab-based navigation for each type
-- SDK code examples
+- Detailed explanations and use cases
-- Feature availability matrix
+- Code examples for each limit type
-- "Try It Yourself" simulator
+- Interactive mini-simulators

 ## Support